-I-b Invasion Status in Three Zones of Florida Che Check responses to the following questions for each zone (north, central, south) separately. and "Yes" responses to questions 1-3, distributional evidence expanding populations within a plant community ciated) must be attached and distinguished for each to the community of the ciated of the community of the ciated of the with which 1.
-Does species exist in areas outside its current, or former, cultivation in this zone?
+I-b Invasion Status in Three Zones of Florida Check responses to the following questions for each zone (north, central, south) separately. and For "Yes" responses to questions 1-3, distributional evidence of invasion (forming self-sustaining and expanding populations within a plant community with which it has not previously been associated) must be attached and distinguished for each zone .
+1. Does species exist in areas outside its current, or former, cultivation in this zone?
 If Yes Go to question I-b 2 If No Go to question I-b 4 North Yes No Central Yes No South Yes No 2.
 Is species invading in this zone ONLY when natural disturbance regime and scale have been altered?
 If Yes Go to question I-b 3 If No (or unknown) Go to Section II-a North Yes No Central Yes No South Yes No 3.
 Has this species ever been known to persist North Yes No Central Yes No South Yes No if the natural regime is resumed and the natural flora/communities recover?
 If Yes (or unknown) Go to Section II-a If No Go to question I-b 4 4. flora/communities recover?
 If Yes (or unknown) Go to Section II-a North Yes No Central Yes No South Yes No 4.
 If Yes (or unknown) Go to Section II-a If No Go to question I-b 4 Are there other zones in which this species has invaded or persisted after restoration?
 If Yes indicate I = 0 for this zone on page R-1 then Go to Section III-b Yes No Yes No Yes No